 Of course, hindsight is gold.
 If we only knew so much of what we know now, back then.
 Back then when this or that happened, that would have enabled us to act in a more favorable way to enhance our well-being, while decreasing our suffering.
 While we cannot undo what has been done, we can do two things that can improve how we react in future outcomes.
 First is as always, approaching each situation with the highest possible for us at any time level of awareness so that we are not quick to react, but act consciously.
 And secondly, we should learn from others.
 There are many things we can prevent ourselves from doing, or do better by learning what worked and what didn’t for others.

-To help you from my personal experience, I will share with you a rather compact list of things that I would have loved to have known earlier in my life.
+To help you based on my personal experience, I will share with you a rather compact list of things that I would have loved to have known earlier in my life.
 While I live with no regrets, I know that it can be very valuable to do reflective introspection that can lead us to more expanded states of consciousness.
 At the same time, we can help others perhaps gain insight from our lessons and experiences to use in their own lives.
-In the end of course each being will do what is right for them at any given time, but it never hurts to spread inspiration that may just make the world of difference to someone’s life.
+In the end, of course, each being will do what is right for them at any given time, but it never hurts to spread inspiration that may just make the world of difference to someone’s life.

 2. Don’t worry about what others think of you